pudly/schmopera-hugo/content/articles/hgo-carmen.md

 related_companies = []
 related_people = []
-short_description = " Everything about this production went out of its way to imbue the whole with artistic cohesion and integrity, even the elements that might have seemed vaguely avant-garde out of context." slug = "hgo-carmen" title = "HGO Carmen" youtube_url = ""
+short_description = " Everything about this production went out of its way to imbue the whole with artistic cohesion and integrity, even the elements that might have seemed vaguely avant-garde out of context." slug = "hgo-carmen-the-epitome-of-unity" title = "HGO Carmen \"the epitome of unity\"" youtube_url = ""

 +++